6 Cool Image Captions with CSS3

 Caption 2

-The second type has the full width and height of the image/box dimension (200x200px) and the transition would be like a sliding door effect only that it will slide from top to bottom.
+The second type has the full width and height of the image/box dimensions (200x200px).
+The transition creates a sliding door effect, moving from top to bottom.

 #mainwrapper .box .full-caption {